 Organizations must develop strategies to secure the resources necessary to advance the mission.
 Creative strategies are encouraged, and should engage board, staff and volunteers.
-External relationships are key to promote knowledge and awareness of, and to cultivate trust in the organization’s work.
+External relationships are key to cultivating trust and promoting knowledge and awareness of the organization’s work.
 These elements can have a positive impact on resource generation.

 The following attributes demonstrate strong Resource Generation & External Relations practices:

 - A diversified and effective strategy in place for obtaining the resources necessary to advance the mission.

 - Reasonable fundraising costs in relation to the size and complexity of the organization.